MAT Guides

 So with all this in mind, we can find a relatively simple answer to the question “What is a Good MAT Score?”.
 It all comes down to which university you’re applying for:

-A good score for Oxford or Imperial would be 70+
+A good score for Oxford would be 70+

-A good score for Warwick, Durham, Bath or Nottingham would be 55 – 60+
+A good score for Durham or Bath would be 55 – 60+

 So there you have it, those are the scores you should be aiming for!